jaeseokcho1/jaeseokcho8/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD Candidate in International Relations at University of Illinois at Urbana-Champaign.
-My research
+I am a PhD Candidate in International Relations at the University of Illinois at Urbana-Champaign.

+I am interested in civil wars, international conflicts, and international institutions, with a focus on factors related to civil war recurrence.
+I am currently working on a project that explores the relationship between granting amnesty and the durability of civil war power-sharing agreements.

+In addition to the topics mentioned above, I am also interested in data generated from social networks.
+My other current project examines the relationship between individuals’ Twitter usage and their political ideology using Congressional Twitter data.